30 Day Gratitude Challenge for 2023: Are You Up for It?

 An excuse for goodies?
 Why not?!

 If you’re short on time or energy, pick up an extra coffee for your partner or nearby friend.
 If coffee isn’t your thing, pick another item that costs around $5 and bring it to someone you love.
-Above all, don’t overcomplicate it!

 Day 6: Try a gratitude meditation

 Take your usual gratitude a step further with a simple meditation.
-These are not as woo-woo as you think, and you may find that you feel blessed by the end!
+These are not as woo-woo as you think, and you may find that you feel insanely blessed by the end!

 Try one here:

-Day 7: Write about a meal you’re grateful for
+Day 7: Write about a memorable meal

 We often eat without noticing the delicious goodness that goes into our mouths.
 So, today write your favorite meal and why you’re grateful for it.
 Does it make you feel comforted?
 Does it fuel your body?